 The “AGAINST” argument is as follows:

-- The wattage output in squash / tennis rallies, has been shown to be much less vs. what is required for 400m sprints, and considerably less relative to 100m sprints.
+- The wattage output in squash / tennis rallies has been shown to be much less vs. what is required for 400m sprints, and considerably less relative to 100m sprints.
 But, in absolute terms, the 100m sprints generate far more wattage in a shorter period of time than what can be expended in a 400m sprint per unit of time.
 Therefore, why not train the absolute vs. the relative (i.e. 400m), when we know that higher wattage in a shorter period of time equates to greater force, and greater force can translate into greater speed.

 “Train Slow and you will Be Slow”

 - The concept of “Usable Speed for sports vs. Actual Speed for Sprints” states that an athlete will only expend enough speed to maintain control with the ball and his/her opponent.
 Therefore, what he/she does on the track is, as stated above, will be considerably greater than what they expend on the court.
-If a hypothetical Football wide reciever runs a timed 40 yard in 4.5sec (which would take him at least 5 to 10min. to recover from) he will run his plays at about 30-40% greater.
-In order words, if he were to run full out on each play, by the second or third play, his “40” time would have increased by 50-60%!
+If a hypothetical Football wide receiver runs a timed 40 yard in 4.5sec (which would take him at least 5 to 10min. to recover from), he will run his plays at about 30-40% greater speed.
+In other words, if he were to run full out on each play, by the second or third play, his “40” time would have increased by 50-60%!
 Instead, he will run the plays at about 30-40% less speed, this way, he can maintain a relatively stable work output.
 He might on occasion crank it up to 20% less than his best top end speed, but he will then require more time between plays to then produce the same effort.
 This of course in not so practical, as most plays occur with 1-2 minutes of each other.

 - Actual 400m runners do not train 400’s.
 Why? because the recovery for a flat out 400m is around 40min to 50min!
 So in terms of productivity, they instead train distances ranging from 60 to 200m (300m), with majority of the volume coming from runs ranging from 100 to 200m.
 By doing so, they can maintain a higher power output throughout the training session.
 This higher power output allows them to capture precious seconds during the earlier “non-lactate dominant” sections of the race, because once they hit the 300m, their ability to generate more force considerably diminishes.
 Therefore, the only thing they have left in the tank to do, is to relax and hold their form.